-Ohio interceptor project uses CIPP process to save over half of estimated project cost
+Ohio interceptor project uses CCCP process to save over half of estimated project cost

 The city of Westlake, Ohio, got an interesting ‘wake up call’ in 2006 when a sanitary sewer interceptor line in nearby city of Lorain failed dramatically.